 3. You need better control over your costs and margins.

 You know that some customers are more valuable to you than others; do you really know which ones?
 When you need to prioritize, do you have this information readily available?
-A translation management system tracks your costs and revenues, helping you to optimise your margins.
+A translation management system tracks your costs and revenues, helping you to optimize your margins.

 4. Reconciling translator availability and tight deadlines is a nightmare!